roninpawn/guiABLE/README.md

 The project to make Python's tkinter suck considerably less.

 guiABLE is a quick, all-inlusive library that allows you to whip up a graphic user interface in Python that:

     1.)
 Doesn't look awful.
     2.)
 Didn't take two weeks to get a simple scrollbar working.
     3.)
-Doesn't require a dozen other libraries to make function.
+Doesn't require a dozen other libraries to work.

 guiABLE is built on Python's tkinter.
 Yes, THAT tkinter.
 Wait!
 No. Come back!
 It doesn't smell, I promise!
 This library allows you to create and graphically texture all the basic needs of a UI, over-riding the